temporalio/documentation/docs-src/concepts/what-is-a-history-service.md

   - term
 ---

-The History Service is responsible for persisting Workflow Execution state and determining what to do next to progress the Workflow Execution by using [History Shards](/concepts/what-is-a-history-shard).
+The History Service is responsible for persisting Workflow Execution state to the Workflow History.
+When the Workflow Execution is able to progress, the History Service adds a Task with the Workflow's updated history to the Task Queue.
+From there, a Worker can poll for work, receive this updated history, and resume execution.

 ![History Service](/diagrams/temporal-history-service.svg)

-The total number of History Services can be between 1 and the total number of History Shards.
+The total number of History Services can be between 1 and the total number of [History Shards](/concepts/what-is-a-history-shard)].
 An individual History Service can support a large number of History Shards.
 Temporal recommends starting at a ratio of 1 History Service for every 500 History Shards.